dotnet/docs-maui/docs/tutorials/notes-data/includes/viewmodel.md

 ## Notes viewmodel and AllNotes view

-The **AllNotes view** is going to use the **Notes view model**.
-Currently though, it's binding data directly to the model, which was deleted at the start of this tutorial.
-Let's start by analyzing how the **AllNotes view** is designed:
+The **AllNotes view** is going to use the **Notes viewmodel**.
+Currently though, it's binding directly to the model, which was deleted at the start of this tutorial.

-- Binds a `CollectionView` control to the `Notes` collection.
-  - The `CollectionView` uses the `SelectionChanged` event to navigate to the note page, which allows the user to edit a note.
-- Uses a `DataTemplate` to generate XAML for each individual note presented in the `CollectionView`.
-  - Binds a `Label` control to the `Text` property of the note.
-  - Binds a `Label` control to the `Date` property of the note.
-- Adding a new note is triggered through a toolbar button with the `Clicked` event.

-The following is declared in the code-behind for the XAML:

-- The `BindingContext` property is set when the page is first created.
-- The `OnAppearing` method is overridden to refresh the list of notes.
-- The `Add_Clicked` button handler navigates to the page that creates a new note.
-- The `notesCollection_SelectionChanged` handler gets the selected note and navigates to a new page, providing the note ID.

 The goal in updating the **AllNotes view** is to move as much functionality as possible out of the XAML code-behind and put it in the viewmodel.
 Again, the benefit being that the view can change its design with little effect to your code.

 ### Notes viewmodel

-Based on what the **AllNotes view** requires, the **Notes view model** needs to provide the following items:
+Based on what the **AllNotes view** is going to display and what interactions the user will do, the **Notes viewmodel** must provide the following items:

 - A collection of notes.
 - A command to handle navigating to a note.